School’s out… time for FUN! Here’s our list of cool things to do with the kids to make their winter break the best ever.

 Head down to The Forks for the official celebration of winter at Arctic Glacier Winter Park!
-Skate on 1.2 kilometres of trails, slide down the toboggan run, or try your tricks in the professionally designed Snowboard Fun Park.
+Skate on the many trails, slide down the toboggan run, or try your tricks in the professionally designed Snowboard Fun Park.

 Asessippi Ski Area & Resort

-School’s out, nature’s in!
-Hit the slopes at Asessippi Ski Area & Resort for skiing, snowboarding and downhill snow tubing at Manitoba’s largest ski resort.
+Hit the slopes at Asessippi Ski Area and Resort for skiing, snowboarding and downhill snow tubing at Manitoba’s largest ski resort.

 Canadian Fossil Discovery Centre